mat-kubiak/pi-zero-tracker/README.md

                         Execute a script by name, normally found in the 'scripts' directory.
   -c COMMAND, --command COMMAND
                         Executes a custom command.
+  -g, --graph           Extract data from output file and create a graph.
   -d, --dummy           Do nothing.

 Options: